Appdynamics/ConfigMyApp-docs/docs/README.md

 # Introduction

 ConfigMyApp is a <b>monitoring-as-a-service</b> solution that automates the configuration of AppDynamics business applications, Server Viz, dashboarding, etc without the need to manually login to the controller.

 ConfigMyApp enhances rapid rollout of AppDynamics.
 We built it based on the DevOps configuration-as-code paradigm with a simple objective - the ability to configure AppDynamics from your existing Continuous Integration and Deployment (CI/CD) platform - such as Jenkins, Harness, TeamCity, GitLab, Bamboo.
-In addition, ConfigMyApp can be executed from the offical Docker image and Kubernetes.
+In addition, ConfigMyApp can be executed from the official Docker image and Kubernetes.

 Configuration as code allows the entire configurations to be stored as source code.
 It moves the managing of certain configurations from the UI to the developer's integrated development environment.
-This approach brings a lot of benefits - versioning of changes, traceability of changes, smooth promotion of config changes from test to production controller, etc.
+This approach brings a lot of benefits, i.e.- versioning of changes, traceability of changes, smooth promotion of config changes from test to production controller, etc.

-ConfigMyApp saves time, hassle and cost, it reduces human error and time-to-value and it maintains consistency of thresholds and naming conventions across your estate.
+ConfigMyApp saves time, hassle and cost, as it reduces human error and time-to-value while it maintains consistency of thresholds and naming conventions across your estate.

 # Supported Components